 - Based on National Curricula: Our assessments correspond to the curriculum standards set by our national organization collaborators: AAIM/CDIM – STFM – AUR/AMSER – COMSEP

 - Fully Validated: The questions have met rigorous statistical criteria at schools nationwide with a diversity of learners and curriculum.

 - Included with your Institutional Subscription: Available for no additional cost for the 2021-22 subscription year with your institutional subscription to the corresponding Aquifer course.

 - Useful for Tracking & Comparing Student Performance: Reports detailing the performance of individual students overall and by case, distribution across students, and student performance by case are available following each exam.

-We are excited to share that innovative new formative assessments are now in development— to be available in July 2020.
-The new test-enhanced learning tools will deliver granular feedback with recommendations for efficient, structured remediation and self-directed study, and a modified option for summative assessment.
+We are excited to share that our innovative new formative assessment system is in development.
+Aquifer Calibrate is an evidence-based test-enhanced learning tool designed to deliver granular feedback with recommendations for efficient, structured remediation and self-directed study.

 Aquifer Internal Medicine Clinical Decision-Making Exam

 The Aquifer Internal Medicine Clinical Decision-Making Exam in the key features format aligns directly with CDIM’s national curriculum.
 This exam, validated in a recent study published in Academic Medicine, is the first designed for use in U.S. medical schools utilizing the key features approach, which focuses on challenging decisions in diagnosis and management to target critical decision points.